andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 ![vSphere zones](images/image-20230505084320172.png)

-Click on the vCenter in the inventory three -> Configure > vSphere Zones.
+Click on the vCenter in the inventory tree -> Configure > vSphere Zones.
 From there I need to create three zones representing my three vSphere clusters.
 Click Add New vSphere Zone: